-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove the Host Ethernet Adapter from the server.
-For instructions, see Removing a part by using the HMC.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a power supply.
+For instructions, see Removing a part by using the Hardware Management Console.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove the Host Ethernet Adapter from the server.
-For instructions, see "Removing a part by using the SDMC" on page 36.
+If your system is managed by an Systems Director Management Console (SDMC), use the SDMC to remove a power supply from the server.
+For instructions, see Removing a part by using the Systems Director Management Console.